dotoritos-kim/dxf-json/README.md

 A library that reliably parses DXF files into JSON files without missing data.

 - It is typesafe.
-- Parse dxfs at high speed.
+- Parse dxf at high speed.
 - Lightweight library

 ## Features